viniciusbgs/The_Manhattan_Project/README.md

 ## Overview

 This project is a web application built using Flask that visualizes the heatmap of the most expensive properties in Manhattan from 2003 to 2023.
-The data used in this project was obtained from the NYC government and has been preprocessed for analysis.
 Additionally, the application includes a mini-game where users are shown an image of a property and must guess its price.

 ---